augmented-os/augmented-os/docs/architecture/database_architecture.md

 * Workflow definitions reference task definitions in their steps
 * Task definitions reference UI components for manual tasks
 * Workflow definitions reference event definitions in their triggers
-* Events conform to event definitions (validate against payload schema)
+* Event instances conform to event definitions (validate against payload schema)
 * Workflow instances create task instances during execution
-* Task instances may trigger events upon completion
+* Task instances may trigger event instances upon completion
 * Integration instances are used by tasks and workflows to interact with external systems

 ## JSON Schema Validation